eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Structures
 **********

-Structures are the most common complex types, they allow to add any kind of members inside them.
+Structures are the most common aggregated types, they allow any kind of members to be added inside them.
 They do not have any value, they are only used to contain other types.

 The function |DynamicTypeBuilderFactory::create_type| is used to create a new structure type.
-The ``TypeKind`` used to identify Structures is ``TK_STRUCTURE``.
+The ``TypeKind`` used to identify structures is ``TK_STRUCTURE``.

-To manage the types inside the structure, users can call the :func:`get` and :func:`set` functions according to the kind of the type inside the structure using their ``ids``.
+To manage the types inside the structure, users can call the :func:`get` and :func:`set` functions according to the kind of the type inside the structure using its ``id``.
 If the structure contains a complex value, |DynamicData::loan_value| should be used to access it and
-|DynamicData::return_loaned_value| to release that loan.
+|DynamicData::return_loaned_value| should be used to release that loan.
-|DynamicData-api| manages the loaned values and users can not loan a value that has been loaned previously
+|DynamicData-api| manages the loaned values and users cannot loan a previously loaned value
 without calling |DynamicData::return_loaned_value| before.